jedevc/fyp-report/report.md

 references (this is slightly inefficient, since we might end up mapping a statement twice, but it does ensure that there are no orphan inline calls).
-This statement group is a construct only created by this specific portion of the code, and essentially represents a collection of statements that should be viewed as a series of lines of code - this is mainly provided to simplify the process of defining a mapping function, so that the type can remain
+This statement group is a construct only created by this specific portion of the code and essentially represents a collection of statements that should be viewed as a series of lines of code - this is mainly provided to simplify the process of defining a mapping function, so that the type can remain
 $\text{Block} \to \text{Block}$.

-However, it is possible in a number of edge cases that the above procedure won't work entirely correctly.
+However, it is possible that in a few edge cases the above procedure won't work entirely correctly.
 This is because the exact order that blocks are visited in still matters despite the additional level of recursive mapping.
 If a function block is modified as part of the above procedure, then other function blocks that refer to this function block will still point to the old version, not the new one, as a side-effect of using a more condensed graph representation.

-To resolve this issue, after mapping over every block completely, after all stages, we "repair" all pointers by looking up the name of the block that they expect to be pointing at, and directing it to the new, correct block.
+To resolve this issue, after mapping over every block completely, after all stages, we "repair" all pointers by looking up the name of the block that they expect to be pointing at, instead directing it to the new, correct block.

-After all this, all inline calls are correctly removed, and the next stage of interpretation can begin.
+After all this, all inline calls are correctly removed and the next stage of interpretation can begin.

 ### Function call reduction